MicrosoftDocs/azure-security-docs/articles/key-vault/managed-hsm/quick-create-template.md

 ## Validate the deployment

 You can verify that the managed HSM was created with the Azure CLI [az keyvault list](/cli/azure/keyvault#az-keyvault-list) command.
-You will find the output easier to read if you format the results as a table:
+You'll find the output easier to read if you format the results as a table:

 ```azurecli-interactive
 az keyvault list -o table